 - Aggression was found to associated with difficulties to adjust

-Tips to handle aggressive kids (including teens):
+Tips for handling aggressive kids (including teens)

 - Make sure your kids eat a healthy diet.
 Too much sugary food may be the only (yes, the only) cause for aggression.
 Some kids, including teens, are actually reacting in an aggressive way because of addiction to some kind of food, such as sugar or coke.
 Make sure they eat plenty of fruits and vegetables.